RolfBremer/in-dexter/sample-usage.typ

 // Index-Entry hiding : this rule makes the index entries in the document invisible.
 #show figure.where(kind: "jkrb_index"): it => {}

-// Index-Entry showing : this rule makes the index entries in the document visible.
-// Use this for review purposes alternatively to the hiding rule above.
-// #show figure.where(kind: "jkrb_index"): it => {
-//     text(fill: red)[ --> '#it.caption']
-// }

 // Front Matter
 #align(center)[